 The Upward Bound Program at Johnson State College in Vermont holds the philosophy that a college education makes a difference in life.
 The program is dedicated to identifying, recruiting and assisting first generation, modest income students who show the academic potential, desire and motivation to attend college.
-The program, which has been assisting students near and around Northern Vermont since 1971, currently serves 102 students from seven different high schools.
+The program, which has been assisting students near and around Northern Vermont since 1971, currently serves 102 students from eight different high schools.

 Some program highlights include: